NativePHP/nativephp.com/resources/views/docs/1/the-basics/menu-bar.md

 ### Vibrancy and Background Color

-For macOS, use the `HasVibrancy` trait to apply window vibrancy effects:
+For macOS, you may use the `vibrancy` method to apply window vibrancy effects:
 ```php
 MenuBar::create()->vibrancy('light');
 ```